brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 ## Spaceship operator

-The spaceship operator, while having quiet a peculiar name, can be very useful.
+The spaceship operator, while having quite a peculiar name, can be very useful.
 It's an operator used for comparison.
 It will always return one of three values: `0`, `-1` or `1`.